Learning With Us

 • ‘Fluent’

-• Replacing the individual classes in the last week of each month will be an all-school 1 1/2 hour Language Lab on the last Thursday of each month.
-We started the Language Lab in the 2021 – 2022 academic year to foster a forum that allows learners to use their Gaelic in a casual, social setting.
-The Language Lab will divide learners by learning level, and a teacher will be assigned to the lab for each learning level.
+• Replacing the individual classes in the last week of each month will be an all-school 1 1/2 hour Language Lab.
+The Language Lab allows our learners to mreet each other across classes and to use their Gàidhlig in a casual, social setting.

 • The units of the curriculum provide progressive, integrated, measurable content that prepares the student to move up levels with confidence.
 Each individual level requires about one calendar year to complete.

-• The syllabus for each level is based primarily upon the Gaelic grammar lessons found on the Taic.me.uk website, enhanced by educational materials from Teach Yourself: Complete Gaelic, by Boyd Robertson and Iain Taylor, and other educational Gaelic material that Mr. Morrison has used over the years or has been developed within our school.
+• The syllabus for each level is based primarily upon the Gàidhlig grammar lessons found on the Taic.me.uk website, enhanced by educational materials from Teach Yourself: Complete Gaelic, by Boyd Robertson and Iain Taylor, and other educational Gàidhlig material that Mr. Morrison has used over the years or has been developed within our school.

 Many language learning systems emphasize either fluency or literacy.
 While few, if any, are purely one or the other, most emphasize one or the other.
 A strict emphasis on fluency in spoken language might lead to faster conversational ability, while a strict influence on literacy might produce conversational ability at a slower pace while grammatical or theoretical understanding of the language develops faster.